andywiecko/andywiecko/README.md

 I was the researcher at Wrocław University of Science and Technology in the [Department of Theoretical Physics][polibuda] for over 2 years.
 I defended my Ph.D. after 2 years!
 This is my lifetime achievement.
-My [thesis][thesis] topic was related to Majorana quasiparticles (topological quantum computers).
+My [thesis][thesis] was related to Majorana quasiparticles (topological quantum computers).
 I published a few papers in respectful journals, one can find them [**here**][papers].

 ## Personal info

-In my free time I develop **PBD2D** engine[^1], for two-dimensional soft-body physics within the [Unity Burst][burst] compiler, which preview one can find on my [Twitter][twitter].
+In my free time, I develop **PBD2D** engine[^1] –  physics engine for two-dimensional soft-body simulations within the [Unity Burst][burst] compiler.
+The project's preview one can find on my [Twitter][twitter].
-Current implementation supports simulation of one, two-dimensional structures, fluid (experimental) within various interaction between them like collisions, connectors, or dragging with mouse.
+The current implementation supports simulation of one-, two-dimensional structures, fluid (experimental) within various interactions between them like collisions, connectors, or dragging with the mouse.

 [^1]:will be published soon